 \section{Abstract}

 In this paper, we study a maximization problem on real sequences.
-More precisely, for a given sequence, we are interesting in computing the supremum of the sequence and an index for which the associated term is maximal.
+More precisely, for a given sequence, we are interested in computing the supremum of the sequence and an index for which the associated term is maximal.
 We propose a general methodology to solve this maximization problem.
-The method is based on upper approximations constructed from pairs of eventually decreasing sequences of strictly increasing continuous functions on $[0,1]$ and of scalars in $(0,1)$.
-Then, we can associate integers with those pairs using inverses on $[0,1]$ of the functions.
-We prove that such pairs always exist and one provides the index maximizer.
-In general, such pairs provide an upper bound of the greatest maximizer of the sequence.
-Finally, we apply the methodology on concrete examples including famous sequences such as logistic, Fibonacci and Syracuse sequences.
-We also apply our techniques to norm based peaks computation problems on discrete-time linear systems.
+The method is based on upper approximations constructed from pairs of eventually decreasing sequences of strictly increasing continuous functions on $[0,1]$ and scalars in $(0,1)$.
+Then, we can associate integers with these pairs using the inverse of the functions on $[0,1]$.
+We prove that such pairs always exist, and one provides the index maximizer.
+In general, such pairs provide an upper bound for the greatest maximizer of the sequence.
+Finally, we apply the methodology to concrete examples, including famous sequences such as the logistic, Fibonacci, and Syracuse sequences.
+We also apply our techniques to norm-based peak computation problems on discrete-time linear systems.